 The initial annual dividend rate is 4.65% and is subsequently subject to reset per agreement, but in no case shall exceed 20.4850%.
-The dividend is measured and paid in dollars.
-After such dividend being paid at the agreed dividend payout ratio, the holders of the above offshore preference shares shall not be entitled to share in the distribution of the remaining profits of the Bank together with the holders of the ordinary shares.
-The dividends for offshore preference shares are non-cumulative.
-The Bank shall be entitled to cancel any dividend for the offshore preference shares, and such cancellation shall not be deemed a default.
-However, until the Bank fully pays the dividends for the current dividend period, the Bank shall not make any dividend distribution to ordinary shareholders.
+Save for such dividend at the agreed dividend payout ratio, the holders of the above offshore preference shares shall not be entitled to share in the distribution of the remaining profits of the Bank together with the holders of the ordinary shares.
+The dividends on offshore preference shares are non-cumulative.
+The Bank shall be entitled to cancel any dividend on the offshore preference shares, and such cancellation shall not be deemed a default.
+However, If the Bank cancels all or part of the dividends to the offshore preference shareholders, from the day immediately following the date of the resolution of the general meeting of shareholders till to the Bank fully pays the dividends for the current dividend period, the Bank shall not make any dividend distribution to ordinary shareholders.